nfreear/pomodoro-browser-ext/docs/PRIVACY.md

 * Cookies,
 * Personal data,
 * Sensitive data,
-* Browsing data and preferences,
+* Your browsing data and preferences.

 ## Where is data stored?